lsst-sqre/sqr-009/index.rst

 Deployment
 ----------

-SQuaSH is currently deployed to a commodity cloud (Google Cloud Platform) on Kuberneted and is architected as independent microservices:
+SQuaSH is currently deployed to a commodity cloud, the Google Cloud Platform on the Google Kubernetes Engine (GKE), and is architected as independent microservices.
+The figure below shows the various "layers" of the Kubernetes deployment, the *service* which provides an external IP to the microservice to the pod which groups *containers* running on the same GKE node.
+Other Kubernetes objects like *secrets* and customized configurations called *configmaps* are also indicated in the figure.
+The microservices ``squash-restful-api``, ``squash-bokeh`` and ``squash-dash`` are connected through HTTPS and TLS termination is implemented in each microservice in the ``nginx`` container to secure traffic on the ``*.lsst.codes`` domain.

 .. figure:: _static/squash-deployment.png